lilactown/observe-component/README.md

 #### `ComponentEvent`

-The `ComponentEvent` object contains two properties:
+The `ComponentEvent` object contains three properties:
 - `type` : a string which identifies the event that has occurred, e.g.: 'onClick', 'onScroll'
 - `value` : typically the React library `SyntheticEvent` (see: [Event System](https://facebook.github.io/react/docs/events.html))
+- `props` : the props of the observed component at event trigger

 ## But why?